 - Tables.
 A table is a set of actions and items that determines the rewards users earn for performing those actions.
 You can have many tables so that many scenarios can be supported concurrently.
 For example, you might want different tables for different sports, or for regular seasons and playoffs.

 A Reward Item defines the properties of a type of reward a user can earn.
-Once you create a Reward Item it can be set up to be given to users automatically based on their activity, and can be tracked in leaderboards.
+Once you create a Reward Item it can be set up to be given to users automatically based on their activity through Reward Tables and Quests.

 Rewards can be set up to be earned automatically by associating them with actions.
 An action is something that the user does that the system recognizes as having the potential for earning a reward.
 There some built-in actions for interacting with widgets:

 You can also register custom actions to reward users for doing things outside of the LiveLike system.
-Some example custom actions could be:
+Some example custom actions include:

 - Reading an article